christophergaughan/OmicFlow/README.md

 ## Quantitative Comparison

-OmicFlow's capabilities have been benchmarked and summarized in included graphs:
+OmicFlow's capabilities have been benchmarked and summarized in the included graphs:

 - Parsing accuracy across different file types
 - Workflow time savings compared to manual and generic AI workflows